-Moderate, mitigated to Low: Sandfly fever has a Moderate risk with potential disease rates from 1% to 10% per month; under worst case conditions disease rates can be as high as 50%.
+Moderate, mitigated to Low: Sandfly fever has a Moderate risk with potential disease rates from 1%

+Page 11 of 21 Reviewed by USCENTCOM (09 August 2019) Final Approval Date (15 September 2020) to 10% per month; under worst case conditions disease rates can be as high as 50%.
 Mitigation measures reduced the risk to low.
 The disease is transmitted by sandflies and occurs more commonly in children though adults are still at risk.
-Sandfly fever disease typically resulted in debilitating febrile illness requiring 1 to 7 days of supportive care followed by return to duty.
+Sandfly fever disease typically results in debilitating febrile illness requiring 1 to 7 days of supportive care followed by return to duty.